weitian-ding/grasping-data-preprocessing/README.md

 *polaris timestamp: the timestamp of a polaris record (line 17).
 *grasp id: the unique id of a grasp trial, which is the prefix of polaris filename.
 ### Merging gripper recordings and polaris recordings
+#### Coordinate transformation
+We transform the coordinates of the gripper so that the origin is the center of grasp platform.
+Polaris tool1 parameters are used if they are non-zero, otherwise tool2 parameters are used.
 #### Synchronize clocks
-We synchronize the clock generates timestamps for the gripper the clock which generates timestamps for polaris via the time difference extracted from gripper files.
+We synchronize the clock that generates timestamps for the gripper and the clock which generates timestamps for polaris via the time difference between two clocks extracted from gripper files.
+For each polaris record, we extract the corresponding gripper motor record using spline interpolation between synchronized gripper timestamps and the known gripper records.
 ## creating training dataframe